Tiger Woods has some advice for his younger self on how to avoid a painful path

 Knee and other leg problems would eventually be overtaken by back issues as Woods’s biggest obstacle.
 He underwent several back surgeries and missed almost all of the 2016 and 2017 PGA Tour seasons before beginning a stirring comeback the following year that crested with a triumph at the 2019 Masters.

-While speaking with reporters in 2018, Woods said that when he was in his early to mid-20s, his daily routine included starting with a four-mile run; weightlifting; hitting balls for two to three hours; playing a round of golf; working on his short game; and then running another four miles.
+While speaking with reporters in 2018, Woods said that when he was in his early to mid-20s, his daily routine included starting with a four-mile run; weightlifting; hitting balls for two to three hours; playing a round; working on his short game; and then running another four miles.

 Oh, and at that point, he said, he would be up for it if anyone wanted to play basketball or tennis.
 “I’m not doing any of that now,” Woods added with a smile.

-Want to feel lazy?
-Listen to the old daily routine of @TigerWoods! pic.twitter.com/4FAx0gtGUn— Golf Channel (@GolfChannel) February 13, 2018

 During the Q&A, Woods did not address his 2009 admission of infidelity that preceded the end of his marriage or subsequent episodes of substance abuse.
-Reflecting on happier times, Woods pointed to himself in answering a question about “the greatest shot you’ve ever witnessed.”
+Reflecting on happier times, he pointed to himself in answering a question about “the greatest shot you’ve ever witnessed.”
 He replied: “My chip shot in Japan was pretty good. … I was there for that one.”

 That appeared to be a reference to a shot he holed from well below the green at the 2001 WGC-World Cup of Golf in Gotemba, Japan, when he and team partner David Duval needed an eagle on the final hole to push their way into a sudden-death playoff.
-Despite having little green to work with, Woods’s chip accomplished just that, causing Duval to break into laughter as announcers proclaimed their astonishment.
+Despite having little green to work with, Woods’s chip accomplished just that, causing Duval to break into laughter.

 “Honestly, this is one of the best shots I’ve ever hit in my life,” Woods said last year.